Supported Training Experiences Post Secondary (STEPS)

 Through out all of these activities, teachers, teaching assistants and job coaches support students in moving toward increased independence and successful use of new skills across community environments.

 Where do we do all of this?

 Students move through a number of instructional spaces, depending on their inpidual needs and goals.
 We have classrooms and a kitchen at Wheatland Annex, located at 3003 103rd Street, Naperville.
-We also have a room in the basement of the bank on the corner of Washington and Jefferson in downtown Naperville.
 We use the “community as our classroom” as nearly 40 local businesses are our community training sites.
 For several group sessions our students meet with teachers at local eateries and coffee shops.
 Our students participate in ongoing volunteer community service work with various service organizations in our community.

 This is a brief summary of what our Transition Program STEPS looks like at Indian Prairie School District.

 For more information, contact the STEPS program at 630-428-5685 or the Student Services Department, 630-375-3060.